-Batch Gueye's modern day Griot music is inspired by the Senegalese Baye Fall folklore.
-With his soulful voice, Batch magically brings the heart of West-Africa to you.
+Batch Gueye sings the traditional music of the Senegalese Baye Fall with a soulful voice, magically bringing the heart of West-Africa to you.

 In November 2012 Batch's song M'Beugel has won the World Music Network's Battle of the Bands competition with a landslide public vote.
 After an EP and a debut album, Ndirarigne, Batch is now back with his much longed after second album.
 The album (2017) is called Xamle meaning Storyteller in his native Wolof.